Joseph Haskew and Lucy were married and most of their children were born in Marlboro

 Wilson had started their family.

 Sallie apparently lived with the parents and inherited the place when they died.
 Sally kept some letters to Lucy from Frank Townsend to his ant Lucy.
-From the letters (see 4 Lucy letters above) we can see that
+She married and raised her family on the property.

 Our thanks